clicon/clixon-docs/restconf.rst

 The restconf deamon provides a http/https RESTCONF interface to the Clixon backend.
 It comes in two variants, as shown by (1) and (2) in the figure above:

-  1. Native http using libevhtp, which combines a web server and restconf handler.
+  1. Native http, which combines a web and restconf server.
   2. A reverse proxy (such as NGINX) and fastCGI where web and restconf function is separated

 The restconf daemon communicates with the backend using